Supported Employment Service guidelines

 Who can provide Supported Employment Service?

-Supported Employment Service can only be provided by an Australian Disability Enterprise registered with the National Disability Insurance Scheme and/or Department of Social Services.
-A list of registered providers is available on the Find Disability Enterprise page on the BuyAbility website.
+Supported Employment Services can only be provided by an Australian Disability Enterprise registered with the National Disability Insurance Scheme under the category of ‘specialised supported employment’ and/or be independently assessed and certified under the National Standards for Disability Services (NSDS) criteria.
+A list of registered providers is available on the NDIS Provider Finder click the registration group ‘specialised supported employment’.
+You can also find Disability Enterprises on the BuyAbility website.

 TAC client eligibility